 The Country Park, with over 500 acres surrounding the castle, offers a variety of countryside to explore, including woodland walks, a Swan Pond, and cliff top walks, although you should be aware that the cliffs have a 150ft drop into the sea below.

 When you pass under the clock tower, you arrive at the castle shop, and further on, the cafe in the old stables.
 Hailed as one of the finest Georgian castles in Scotland, there’s also a visitor centre, ranger service and two restaurants serving excellent food.

 It wouldn’t be a true Scottish castle without a ghost story, and Culzean has many.

 One ghost is thought to be a Kennedy ancestor, a ghostly piper, who plays the pipes in the castle grounds in celebration of the marriages of Kennedy Clan family members.

 In 1976 two tourists reported seeing a misty shape moving up the oval staircase, and this could be the ghost of a princess who was killed in the Green Room, and who now haunts the castle and rearranges the furniture.
 This has been sighted many times.

 Another is a supernatural knight who abducted a young heiress and held her captive in the castle.
 This may be confused with a true story, as May Kennedy from Culzean was abducted by Sir John Cathcart, and she pushed him to his death on the cliffs.

-Culzean Castle is the most popular National Trust for Scotland’s property with about 200,000 visitors each year, and Ayrshire, world famous for its legendary fabulous golf courses, also has great fishing, cycling, horse-riding, and woodland walks.
+Culzean Castle is the most popular National Trust for Scotland’s property with about 200,000 visitors each year, and Ayrshire, world famous for its legendary golf courses, also has some great fishing, cycling, horse-riding, and woodland walks on offer.

 Find A Hotel In Scotland.
 Different providers, different prices, and user reviews.
 Save time and money, search them here for the best deal.